 - 4K, 13MP selfie camera

-Google has upgraded the main camera when compared to the 6a, with a new 64MP sensor doing the majority of the heavy lifting.
+Google has upgraded the primary camera when compared to the 6a, with a new 64MP sensor doing the majority of the heavy lifting.
 There’s also faster Night Sight (that’s the low light shooting mode that combines multiple exposures to boost light) thanks to the extra speed of the Tensor G2, and a new 13MP ultrawide lens.

 There’s no dedicated zoom camera, but I have found the AI-influenced Super-res Zoom churns out better results than I would expect from digital zoom.
 Next to a standard iPhone 14’s zoom, the Pixel 7a can retain more detail at 2x.